Part 2 – Supplements For The Cutler ALA Chelation Protocol

 - Manufactured in the US (not China, however this is usually not an option so at least make sure highest quality of testing and certification are in place.)

-- Not from the local drugstore (quality concerns), Whole Foods (too many excipients), or Amazon (unknown sellers, possible knock-offs)
+- Not from the local drugstore (quality concerns), local health store (too many excipients), or Amazon (unknown sellers, possible knock-offs)

 Vitamins & Minerals To Support ALA Chelation